AkshaySarwade/ab-test-analyzer/README.md

 ### Or use the live demo

-Visit the deployed app, upload your CSV (or use the simulated sample data), and explore the results.
+Visit https://ab-test-analyzer-akshay.streamlit.app — upload your CSV (or use the simulated sample data) and explore the results.

 ---